Skip to main content

 If you are a current undergraduate Cybersecurity BS student and have met the below minimum requirements, please apply to the Cyber Operations MS program through GradCAS.

-• Have a minimum cumulative GPA of 3.0 at the end of Junior year.
+• Declared major in Cybersecurity BS and possess a minimum cumulative GPA of 3.0 at the end of their junior year and maintain through completion of bachelors degree.

-• Have completed (or are in progress) 90 or more credits towards fulfilling the bachelor’s degree requirement.
+• Have completed (or be in progress to complete) 90 or more credits applicable toward the bachelor’s degree

 Application instructions